sarzig/Database-Management-Systems-Project/readme.txt

+SQL: To load the jsFinance database, utilize the jsfinance_database_dump.sql data dump.

+If errors prevent loading, the database (and sample data) can be loaded from the files:
+- jsfinance_create_tables.sql
+- jsfinance_create_update_delete_procedures.sql
+- jsfinance_functions.sql
+- Jsfinance_read_procedures.sql

+The host application runs in Python.
+Required libraries (See requirements.txt for versions) are:
+- numpy
+- pymysql
+- pandas
+- tabulate
+- Yfinance

+To begin the program:
-Run_jsfinance.py is the driver of the application.
-Running “Run_jsfinance.py” from a Python interpreter on the command line or from an IDE will open the application.
+No installation directory needs to be specified beyond proper installation of libraries. run_jsfinance.py is the driver of the application.
+Running run_jsFinance.py directly in Python is recommended; running through an IDE will work, but the “clear” function is specifically tailored and may not work within an IDE.

 The application begins in admin mode.
 The “select user” command enters into user mode, and “admin mode” cycles back to admin mode.
 “Help” is the most important command to display the available list of commands given your current role.

-The application makes use of the following libraries: pymysql, pandas, tabulate, and yfinance.
-Required versions to successfully build the application are in “requirements.txt.”
-Libraries can be installed using “pip install” or “brew install” on the command line, if not already installed.

-The application utilizes mySQL procedures and functions, stored in the following files:
--jsfinance_create_update_delete_procedures.sql
--jsfinance_read_procedures.sql
--jsfinance_functions.sql